Omar Little: Prequels

 A brief prequel released online before season 5 and in the season 5 DVD set features a young Omar, his brother Anthony, and an unidentified older boy planning and executing a robbery of a man at a bus stop in 1985 Baltimore.
 Even as a young boy, Omar shows remarkable intelligence, morality, and force of character by first questioning the value of robbing the man and then compelling the unidentified older boy (at gunpoint) to return the money.
 Anthony expresses tired amusement at Omar's actions, demonstrating his familiarity with his brother's forceful personality.
 Omar is shown with his characteristic facial scar, indicating that he somehow received it as a child.

 At the end of this segment, the unidentified boy tells Anthony that his brother is not "cut out" for their line of work, an ironic foreshadowing of what would happen to Anthony some years later.
 In season one, it is revealed that after bungling a jewelry store heist, Anthony was pursued by police.
 Apparently sensing he was about to be caught, and unwilling to do hard time, Anthony put a gun to his chest and pulled the trigger.
 He survived the suicide attempt, however, only receiving a contact wound.
 After this incident, he earned the derisive nickname "No Heart" Anthony.

 Production

 Casting

 Michael K. Williams was cast in the role of Omar after a single audition.
 Williams has stated that he pursued the role because he felt it would make him stand out from other African Americans from Brooklyn with acting talent because of its contradictory nature.

 Williams expressed that his relationship with and love of off-Broadway New York theatres, such as the National Black Theater in Harlem, gave him the skill set needed for his portrayal of Omar, in particular using the Meisner technique to create Omar from the ground up, immersing himself by researching details of inner-city Baltimore.
 The role presented a particular challenge as it was the first major recurring television character he had played.

+As part of his preparation for the role, Williams created playlists tailored to Omar's emotional and psychological state.
+He explained that music helped him stay grounded in the character's mindset.
+Songs on "Omar's playlist" included Lauryn Hill's "I Gotta Find Peace of Mind" and "Mystery of Iniquity", Tupac Shakur's "Dear Mama", Nas's "One Mic", and The Notorious B.I.G.'s "Who Shot Ya".
+Williams described the playlist as essential to channeling the character's internal conflict and moral complexity.